On the first of January 1959, the citizens of Cuba woke up to a new reality; there had been a revolution in Cuba during the night.

 The Platt Amendment provided for a permanent American naval base in Cuba, and Guantanamo Bay was established after the signing of the Cuban–American Treaty of Relations in 1903.

-Forces within the US did not have confidence that a new and independent Cuban government would grant the US the same level of freedom to own land and collect revenue as before the war when Cuba was run by the Spanish.
+Forces within the US did not have confidence that a new and independent Cuban government would grant the US the same level of freedom to own land and collect revenue as before the war when the Spanish ran Cuba.

-That is probably also a sound assumption, as most independent states often prefer to control their resources themselves.
+That is probably also a sound assumption, as most independent states often prefer to control the resources within their own borders themselves.

 Turmoil In Response To The Proposed Platt Amendment